Lekensteyn/pacemaker/README.md

 is cleared.
 The same applies to `wget`.
 For now I have to conclude that clients are not vulnerable in the same way as servers.
 It does open a DoS hole though.

+## Tested clients
+The following clients have been tested against 1.0.1f and leaked memory before the handshake (but with only NULs after the first 54 bytes):

+ - MariaDB 5.5.36
+ - wget 1.15
+ - curl 7.36.0
+ - git 1.9.1

 # ssltest.py
 This repository also contains a working version that targets servers. ssltest.py was created by Jared Stafford (<jspenguin@jspenguin.org>), all due credits are